Carson Hocevar earns 1st NASCAR Cup victory with last-lap pass at Talladega Superspeedway

 Recommended Videos

+“To be blunt, it just feels good to get out of here without crashing,” Bowman said.
+“I’m getting old and don’t have much of that left in me.
+Glad to get out of here clean.”

-With tight packs at nearly 200 mph, Talladega is known for massive wrecks, and some contact at the front involved 26 of the 40 cars in the field on Sunday.
+With tight packs at nearly 200 mph, Talladega is known for massive wrecks, and some contact at the front involved 26 of the 40 cars in the field.

 Bubba Wallace was leading on Lap 115 when he lost control of his No. 23 Toyota on a push by the No. 1 Chevrolet of Ross Chastain.
 Ryan Blaney, Joey Logano, Brad Keselowski and Kyle Larson were among those eliminated from contention in the crash, along with Wallace, who finished outside the top 30 for the third time in five races.